nasa/Common-Metadata-Repository/search-app/docs/api.md

  * `ignore_case` - if set to true, the search will be case insensitive and if set to false, the search will be case sensitive.
 Defaults to true.
  * `pattern` - if set to true, the search will treat the value provided for the parameter as a pattern with wild-cards, in which '\*' matches zero or more characters and '?' matches any single character.
 For example, `platform[]=AB?D*&options[platform][pattern]=true` would match 'ABAD123', 'ABCD12', 'ABeD', etc. Defaults to false. **NOTE:** Patterns with leading wildcards, like "\*ODIS", are computationally expensive.
 The CMR limits the maximum number of patterns with a leading wildcard per query to 5.
  * `and` - if set to true and if multiple values are listed for the param, the concepts must have ALL of these values in order to match.
 The default is `false` which means concepts with ANY of the values match.
 This option only applies to fields which may be multivalued; these are documented here.
  * `or` - this option only applies to granule attributes or science-keywords searches.
-If set to true, attribute searches will find granules that match any of the attributes.
+If set to true, the collection/granule will match when any of the grouped search condition is matched.
 The default is false.

 ##### <a name="collection-result-features"></a> Collection Result Feature Parameters